Free Offer

 Rock (Tight, Passive, Solid).
 Voluntary Put Money in Pot % is less than 24%; Aggression Factor is less than 1.00; Went to Showdown % is less than 39%.

-• Player Notes: Double click a player’s name to add or view notes for that player.
-The data will be kept locally on your computer.
+• Player Notes: In the player stats window, double click on a player's name, you can add/edit or view notes for that player.
+On the HUD overlay, click the profiling icon.
+Once a player has notes, there will be a "sign" on the player name or the profiling icon.
+The notes data will be kept locally on your computer.

 3. Mucked Hands at showdown.

-Currently, this feature is only available for Party Poker, EmpirePoker, Full Tilt, PokerStars, iPoker network, Cake Poker Network, Entraction Network(24h, B2B), CEREUS Network (UltimateBet, Absolute Poker, etc).
+The "Mucked Hands" feature is available for Party Poker, EmpirePoker, Full Tilt, PokerStars, iPoker network, Cake Poker Network, 888 Poker, Merge Network.

 4. YOU HAVE THE NUTS ALERT.